davidosomething/dotfiles/nvim/README.md

 - Activate the virtualenv `pyenv activate neovim3`
 - `python -m pip install pynvim` in the virtualenv
-- You can now switch back to whatever python (`pyenv deactivate`) you want, `init.vim` for Neovim startup is already configured to find the `neovim3` virtualenv.
+- You can now switch back to whatever python (`pyenv deactivate`) you want, `lua/dko/providers.lua` for Neovim startup is already configured to find the `neovim3` virtualenv.

-Finally

-- `:UpdateRemotePlugins` if installing/upgrading python-based plugins
-- `:checkhealth` to see if the python3 setup and plugins are working.

-### JavaScript Settings

-- Using `fnm` or `nvm` install and use a node.
-- When installing/updating plugins, [vim-plug] will automatically install the associated dependencies.

 ### Arch Linux